ets-labs/python-dependency-injector/docs/providers.rst

 Static providers
 ----------------

-Static providers are family of providers that returns its values "as is".
+Static providers are family of providers that return their values "as is".
 There are four of static providers: ``Class``, ``Object``, ``Function`` and ``Value``.
 All of them has the same behaviour, but usage of anyone is predicted by readability and providable object's type.